LatamLink/latamlink.io/docs/hello-world.md

 We can verify in the blocks explorer the executed actions.

-Is necessary to wait some seconds to complete the irreversibility of the block, since the block producers should validate the data block for this.
+Is necessary to wait some seconds to complete the irreversibility of the block, since the validator nodes should validate the data block for this.

 Finally, this is a sample of how you can interact with a blockchain.
 There are JavaScript tools, library EOS JS that could be implemented to execute actions in a way more programmatic to integrate with dApps, data may persist, or even execute business logic on the blockchain with this same pattern.>